 Context and research themes

 The MIST laboratory aims at studying the integrity of heterogeneous and evolving structures.
 This requires understanding and predicting the behaviour of materials in harmful environments such as high thermomechanical loads, or natural or induced ageing.
-These environments especially exist in the nuclear industry (reactor cores, waste repositories, etc.).
+These environments especially exist in the nuclear industry: reactor cores, containment structures, waste repositories, etc.

 The MIST laboratory is especially aiming to solve two types of problems: